jenna-tb-ekwealor/BIOL710/README.md

-# nudgeStatLabs
+# BIOL710_AdvBiometry
-## learnr labs for intro stat
+## learnr labs for advanced biometry
-adapted from labs for Open Intro ISRS
+adapted from Sara Stoudt and labs for Open Intro ISRS

-**For instructors:** an overview of how I used this set of learnr labs in an intro stats class can be found [here](https://sastoudt.github.io/posts/2021-06-05-learnr-tutorials-intro-stat/).
+**For instructors:** the overview blog post from Sara Stoudt that taught me how to use learnr labs can be found [here](https://jenna-tb-ekwealor/.github.io/posts/2021-06-05-learnr-tutorials-intro-stat/).

-Note for Smith Students: For now, only do this on your own personal RStudio, not on the Smith server.
-If you only have access to the server, let me know, and I have a work around.

 ### To install this package: